astephens4/Iriss/README.md

 Senior design software design and source code.

-To get started, goto the doc directory and run installDependencies.sh.
-After that go through the steps in ToolchainSetup.txt.
+To get started, goto the doc directory and run setupDevEnvironment.sh

+cd doc
+./setupDevEnvironment.sh

 Check the StyleAndWorkflow.txt file for development guidelines.